KrishnaMehta123/TestPublicIntegration/docs/Billing/metering-type-ingestion-new.md

 In CleverTap, every custom event captures some system event properties to provide additional context or information related to that specific system event.

-For example, suppose a custom event called _AppUpdateCompleted_ is raised when a user updates the app to a new version.
-This custom event captures custom event properties such as _UpdateStatus_, _DeviceInformation_, and system event properties such as _CT App version_, _CT Latitude_, _CT Longitude_, and _CT Source_.
+For example, suppose a custom event called *AppUpdateCompleted* is raised when a user updates the app to a new version.
+This custom event captures custom event properties such as *UpdateStatus*, *DeviceInformation*, and system event properties such as *CT App version*, *CT Latitude*, *CT Longitude*, and *CT Source*.

 In this case, data points are calculated as follows:

 **Data Point attributed to the event captured** = 1 data point

-**Data Point attributed to the custom event properties captured** = 2 data points (_UpdateStatus_ and _DeviceInformation_)
+**Data Point attributed to the custom event properties captured** = 2 data points (*UpdateStatus* and *DeviceInformation*)

 **Total data points for this event** = 1 (event tracking) + 2 (custom event properties) + 0 (system event properties) = 3 data points.

 > 📘 Exclusion of Certain System Event Properties from Billing Calculation
 >
 > CleverTap calculates data points for both system and custom events.
-While custom events and their properties are included in data point calculations, the system event properties _CT App Version_, _CT Latitude_, _CT Longitude_, and _CT Source_ are included only in system event data point calculations and excluded from custom event data point calculations.
+While custom events and their properties are included in data point calculations, the system event properties *CT App Version*, *CT Latitude*, *CT Longitude*, and *CT Source* are included only in system event data point calculations and excluded from custom event data point calculations.

 For more information, refer to [Custom Events](https://docs.clevertap.com/docs/events#custom-events).

 > 🚧 Data Point Calculation for Messaging Channels
 >
 > For any messaging channel, CleverTap does not include the following events in the Data Point calculation:
 >
-> - Notification Sent
+> * Notification Sent
-> - Notification Delivered
+> * Notification Delivered
-> - Notification Viewed
+> * Notification Viewed
-> - Notification Clicked
+> * Notification Clicked
-> - Push Impressions
+> * Push Impressions
 >
 > This implies that businesses do not incur charges for the number of messages sent, viewed, or clicked when using CleverTap's messaging features.
 However, certain channels may have distinct billing policies and must be considered separately.

 # Overages